Higher-order Topological Anderson Insulators: Abstract

 \section{Abstract}

-We study disorder effects in a two-dimensional system with chiral symmetry and find that disorder can induce higher-order topological insulators from a topologically trivial phase.
+We study disorder effects in a two-dimensional system with chiral symmetry and find that disorder can induce a quadrupole topological insulating phase (a higher-order topological phase with quadrupole moments) from a topologically trivial phase.
 Their topological properties manifest in a topological invariant defined based on effective boundary Hamiltonians, the quadrupole moment and zero-energy corner modes.
 We find gapped and gapless topological phases and a Griffiths regime.
 In the gapless topological phase, all the states are localized, while in the Griffiths regime, the states at zero energy become multifractal.
 We further apply the self-consistent Born approximation to show that the induced topological phase arises from disorder renormalized masses.
 We finally introduce a practical experimental scheme with topolectrical circuits where the predicted topological phenomena can be observed by impedance measurements.
 Our work opens the door to studying higher-order topological Anderson insulators and their localization properties.